Power (horse)

-Power is a British-bred, Irish-trained Thoroughbred racehorse.
+Power is a British-bred, Irish-trained retired Thoroughbred racehorse and current stallion.
 He won the Coventry Stakes and the National Stakes as a two-year-old in 2011.
 In May 2012 he won the Irish 2000 Guineas.

 Background

 Power is a "big, powerful" bay horse with a white star.
 He was sired by the European Champion Sprinter Oasis Dream out of the mare Frappe.
 Frappe also produced the Ribblesdale Stakes winner Thakafaat and was a half sister of the 2000 Guineas winner Footstepsinthesand.
 Power was acquired by the Coolmore organisation and sent into training with Aidan O'Brien at Ballydoyle.

 Racing career

 2011: two-year-old season

 Power began his racing career by winning a six furlong maiden race at the Curragh in early May and then won the Listed Marble Hill Stakes at the same venue three weeks later.
 In the latter race, he got the better of Tough As Nails to win by a short head.